seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 Unity cleans up the broken transform references that result from removing a GameObject.
 For other entity types, you have to do this yourself: use the API's FindRelations method and clean them all up before removing the entity, like it's done [here](https://github.com/seldomU/RIBackendUtil/blob/master/ScriptableObjectBackend.cs#L101).

-#### Node Widget UI
+### Node Widget UI

 The Backend is responsible for drawing the node widgets, it gets a DrawContent call for each node on the screen.
-That call comes with the node's entity, position and number of other parameters.
+That call comes with the node's entity, position and a number of other parameters.
 It expects a Rect in return, which is used as the widget's bounding box when handling mouse events.

 The default implementation of MinimalBackend looks like this:
 ``` cs